 Our Patient’s Health Condition 6 Years After Limb Lengthening Surgery

-My surgery went successful, and a few days after the operation, I started to walk with walker.
+My surgery went successful, and a few days after the operation, I started to walk with a walker.
 I walked with support for about a month.

 When my lengthening reached 4 cm, I started to have nerve and muscle pain; my pain increased as the lengthening increased.
-My goal was 7 cm extension and I was determined to reach it.
+My goal was a 7 cm extension and I was determined to reach it.

 After my 7 cm lengthening was over, my muscle and nerve pain decreased.
 I can say that the process was actually difficult but somewhere it was because of me.
-I had ballerina syndrome because I did not have physical therapy during my lengthening period and also barely did streching exercises.
+I had ballerina syndrome because I did not have physical therapy during my lengthening period and also barely did stretching exercises.
 I was lazy at exercises.